THREE ASPECTS OF THE REST OF GOD

 If the Kingdom of God is to be installed on the earth it will not be through spiritual babies!

-And so the Book of Hebrews is one long exhortation and warning to saved, Spirit-filled believers to not stop at the elementary principles of salvation but to press forward to the rest of God.
+And so the book of Hebrews is one long exhortation and warning to saved, Spirit-filled believers to not stop at the elementary principles of salvation but to press forward to the rest of God.

-Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection, not laying again the foundation of repentance from dead works and of faith toward God,
+Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection, not laying again the foundation of repentance from dead works and of faith toward God, of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.
+(Hebrews 6:1,2)

 The expression “let us go on to perfection” is significant.
 First of all, it implies that there is a perfection, a goal, a mark, a land of promise.
 One seldom hears of there being any kind of goal other than that of going to Heaven, which obviously is not the case here.